 - Experimental Hematology (Mick Milsom)

-- Stress Induced Activation of Hematopoietic Stem Cells (Marieke Essers)
+- Inflammatory Stress in Stem Cells (Marieke Essers)

 - Metastatic Niches (Thordur Oskarsson)